 Bethany was built in 1962, with the purpose of providing the site with a large, guest-friendly retreat facility.
 The architect modeled the building’s octagonal pods after Galilee’s historic south porch.
 Bethany was built on the land that was previously the Case family boathouse and the site’s craft shop.
 The large meeting area included a glass fireplace that stood in the center of the building.
 This was taken out some 20 years later to make the area more beneficial to large groups and programming.

-The lodge is a two-story facility with the majority of guests staying in rooms of two on the second floor.
-Wesley has 10 bedrooms to accommodate up to 25 guests.
-There are four full baths throughout the building.
-All bedrooms include pillows and blankets.
+The lodge is a two-story facility with the guests rooms and bathrooms on both floors.
+Wesley has 10 bedrooms to accommodate up to 28 guests.
+The beds include 7 bunk beds and 14 twin beds.
+There are four and a half baths throughout the building.

-The Emmaus Commons is newly renovated and expanded and is centrally located in the center of the grounds.
+The Emmaus Commons was renovated and expanded in 2009 and is centrally located in the center of the grounds.
 The Hall of Champions, our main dining room, seats up to 120 guests and is typically where most meals are held for breakfast, lunch, and dinner.
 Our food service staff works in the state-of-the-art kitchen to provide hot, homemade, delicious meals all year round.

 The Founders Room is directly off of the dining area and includes a beautiful mantel and stone gas fireplace that can be used for meetings or a small dining area for up to 60 people.
 The Foresman Forum is located on the main level of Emmaus Commons.
 With seating for approximately 30 guests, it is an ideal meeting and dining space for groups and has a wonderful view of the lake.
 The Foresman Forum features conference style tables and chairs, WiFi, a flat screen television with HDMI inputs or screen with LCD projector can be used for presentations.
 Also in the Emmaus Commons is Casowasco’s Riggall Gift Shop.
 The gift shop has items ranging from mugs to fleece jackets and is a popular destination after meals.

 The lower level of the Emmaus Commons is home to two multipurpose spaces, the Swales Room and the Stoppert Room.
-The Stoppert Room is primarily a recreation space that features table tennis, air hockey, Foosball, a television, and a wide selection of board games.
-When not booked by prior reservation the Stopper Room is open to all groups on site.
+The Stoppert Room is primarily a recreation space that features a pool table, air hockey, Foosball, a television, and a wide selection of board games.
+When not booked by prior reservation the Stoppert Room is open to all groups on site.
 The Swales Room is versatile room that can be used for meetings, quilt groups, worship space, and more.
-Amenities available include table and chairs for a variety of setups, as well as, LCD projector and screen, white board/easel, and printer/copier.
+Amenities available include table and chairs for a variety of setups, as well as: LCD projector and screen, white board/easel.
 Beverage service is available for all meeting spaces with prior arrangement at an additional fee.

-The Lakeview Chapel is a beautiful, seasonal worship space located on the main site.
-The chapel sits 200 comfortably and is ideal for weddings, Sunday services, and as a large-group meeting area.
-The altar/stage area is perfect for drama, music and multimedia presentations (with LCD Projector and large screen) – making the area flexible and accommodating to both traditional and contemporary services.
+The Lakeview Chapel is a beautiful, worship space located on the main site.
+The chapel sits up to 200 and is a great location for Sunday services, and as a large-group meeting area.
+The altar/stage area is perfect for drama, music and multimedia presentations (with LCD Projector and large screen as well as a sound system) – making the area flexible and accommodating to both traditional and contemporary services.
 The Chapel also has a Yamaha Clavinova piano for use by guests.